MERNCraft/Nail-It/docs/md/21-Using-the-Debugger.md

 ![The Step Over button in the Control Panel](images/StepOverButton.webp)

 2. The first line of code will be executed.
-Iou will see that the variable `length` is now shown in the VARIABLES pane.
+You will see that the variable `length` is now shown in the VARIABLES pane.
 The yellow pointer and highlight will move to the next line that is about to be executed.

 ![When the first line is executed, `length = 12` is shown in the VARIABLES pane](images/lengthSetTo12.webp)